atlasphp/Atlas.Orm/docs/reading.md

         'author',
         'summary',
         'replies',
+        'tags',
     ])
     ->fetchRecordSet();
 ```

-The related field will be populated like so:
+The related fields will be populated like so:

 - If the related field was not specified as part of the `with` specification,
   it will be `null`.
 This indicates there was no attempt to load any related